jaarnio/bs-youtube-player/README.md

 ## Known Issues

 Needs better error handling to catch videos that are not allowed to be embedded.
 It should skip over them after 5 retries, but might also freeze the video.
-Need to implement a poster in Video.js to alleviate the image flash between videos.

 ## Future